Summary of Content

 Dermal fillers are safe treatments when administered by an experienced and medically qualified practitioner.
 The FDA has approved a range of dermal filler brands for cosmetic use, and as long as these approved fillers are applied to patients by a qualified practitioner, then they should generate no damaging side effects.
 However, as medical substances, they do come with a range of side effects including: skin rashes, redness, bruising, itching and swelling.
 Medically trained practitioners are adept at applying dermal fillers in a strategic way to avoid the chances of these side effects from occurring.

 The best way for patients to ensure they receive a safe dermal filler treatment is to ensure that the clinic is CQC registered and that the clinician is adequately qualified to administer the treatment.
 High-quality clinic staff with safety credentials are often registered with professional industry bodies like the British Association of Cosmetic Nurses to show they meet set standards in training, skill and insurance.
-At The Cosmetic Skin Clinic, we have a renowned reputation for our exceptional staff safety standards, having been voted as one of the Best Dermal Filler clinics in the UK by Tatler magazine.
+At The Cosmetic Skin Clinic, we have a renowned reputation for our exceptional staff safety standards, having been featured within Tatler’s Beauty and Cosmetic Surgery Guide 2023, Top Doctor.
 We also have a 5-Star Trustpilot rating which reflects our dedication to results and high patient safety standards.
+The Cosmetic Skin Clinic has been rated “Good” by the CQC.

 How much do dermal fillers cost?